 There’s no question that the Tesla brand rules the EV world.
 If you have one of these electric cars, you’ve probably pondered the cost of ownership.
 Obviously, one of the most expensive aspects is the battery replacement that will occur at some point.
 How much does it cost to replace a Tesla battery?

-In this guide, we look at the average Tesla battery replacement cost, so you can budget accordingly.
-We also cover some of the top symptoms that the battery is failing and look at whether you can get warranty coverage for the replacement.
-At the end of our article, we also talk about the possibility of transferring the Tesla battery warranty, so you can get protection if you purchase a used model.
+In this guide, I look at the average Tesla battery replacement cost, so you can budget accordingly.
+I also cover some of the top symptoms that the battery is failing and look at whether you can get warranty coverage for the replacement.
+At the end of the article, I also talk about the possibility of transferring the Tesla battery warranty, so you can get protection if you purchase a used model.

 How Much Does A Tesla Battery Replacement Cost?